stakater/Playbook/content/gitlab/setup-gitlab-project-via-terraform.md

 ## Workflow

-Let's support we want to create a group `carbook`, which will contain all our required projects.
+Let's suppose we want to create a group `carbook`, which will contain all our required projects.
 We need to create a manual group e.g `gitlab-bootstraper`, and inside it a manual project e.g `carbook-gitlab-config`.
 The manual project `carbook-gitlab-config` will be responsible for creating the group `carbook` and all the neeed projects via terraform.
 To add more projects in `carbook` group one should add terraform files in `carbook-gitlab-config`. `gitlab-bootstrap` group will be managed manually i.e, adding/udpating access of different users

 ## Configuration